dart-bird/flutter_ksubway/README.md

 ## Contribution
 * Your contribution is always open.
 * If you want to add a function, please make an issue using the issue template for bug information.
-* **IMPORTANT** : If you need an API address for the function, please submit the API form to the Json file according to the Json format and send me an email about API separately.
+* **IMPORTANT** : If you need an API address for the function, please contribute with the Json demo file.
-If you want to include api, you can configure it like `data/ksubwayApi/demo.json` and `lib/services/subwayApi.dart`
+If you want to include api, you can configure it like `data/exp_ksubway_api/demo.json` and `lib/services/ksubway_api.dart`